-Unfortunately, we are required to prohibit certain types of vehicles from crossing the bridge during high winds.
+During high winds, we are required to restrict certain types of vehicles from crossing the bridge.
 This is purely in the interest of protecting all bridge users, staff, members of the public, and the structure itself.

 Drivers of restricted vehicles should plan and choose an alternative route for their journey.
 Restricted vehicles arriving at the bridge will be diverted off the bridge by staff.

 There are variable message signs operated by Highways England, which warn of restrictions on the approaches to the bridge.
-We will also provide updates via our social media (Twitter and Facebook) and our home page here.
+We also provide updates via our social media:

 Although there is no definitive list of what constitutes a high-sided or vulnerable vehicle, we issue our own list of the vehicles that should not cross the bridge in high winds.
 This is based on historical data of which vehicles are most vulnerable to high winds, with input from the Road Haulage Association and the emergency services.

 - Three wheeled-vehicles

 - Furniture/Luton vans

 - Vehicles drawing a trailer or caravan

 - Car transports

 - Abnormal loads – special types